Dano-drevo/cucon/README.md

 ```
 - - - - - - - -
 ```
-The output looks the same in both cases: It's JSON that looks with following structure:
+The output looks the same in both cases: It's JSON that looks like this:
 {
     "input": {
         "amount": <float>,